wildflowersbloom/fairness/README.md

 or locations; financial or health data;
 biometric or genetic data; forms of government identification, such as social security numbers; criminal history)?
+20. Any other comments?
+Collection process.
+As with the questions in the previous section, dataset creators should read through these questions prior to any data collection to flag potential issues and then provide answers once collection is complete.
+In addition to the goals outlined earlier, the following questions are designed to elicit information that may help researchers and practitioners to create alternative datasets with similar characteristics.
+Again, questions that apply only to datasets that relate to people are grouped together at the end of the section.
+21. How was the data associated with each instance acquired?
+Was the data directly observable (for example, raw text, movie ratings), reported by subjects (for example, survey responses), or indirectly inferred/ derived from other data (for example, part-of-speech tags, model-based guesses for age or language)?
+If the data was reported by subjects or indirectly inferred/derived from other data, was the data validated/verified?
+If so, please describe how.
+22. What mechanisms or procedures were used to collect the data (for example, hardware apparatuses or sensors, manual human curation, software programs, software APIs)?
+How were these mechanisms or procedures validated?
+23. If the dataset is a sample from a larger set, what was the sampling strategy (for example, deterministic, probabilistic with specific sampling probabilities)?
+Probably
+24. Who was involved in the data collection process (for example, students, crowdworkers, contractors) and how were they compensated (for example, how much were crowdworkers paid)?
+25. Over what timeframe was the data collected?
+26. Were any ethical review processes conducted (for example, by an institutional review board)?
+27. Did you collect the data from the individuals in question directly, or obtain it via third parties or other sources (for example, websites)?
+28. Were the individuals in question notified about the data collection?
+29. Did the individuals in question consent to the collection and use of their data?
+If so, please describe (or show with screenshots or other information) how consent was requested and provided, and provide a link or other access point to, or otherwise reproduce, the exact language to which the individuals consented.
+30. If consent was obtained, were the consenting individuals provided with a mechanism to revoke their consent in the future or for certain uses?